xdevor/type/README.md

 ## License

-ComposerParser is open-sourced software licensed under the [MIT license](LICENSE.md).
+This package is open-sourced software licensed under the [MIT license](LICENSE.md).